coredao-org/CoreDAO-Docs/docs/FAQs/btc-staking-faqs.md

 ### 2\.
 How does Non-Custodial Bitcoin Staking work?

-With the non-custodial bitcoin staking, Core Chain's protocol incorporates bitcoin holders as the third part of the Satoshi Plus consensus.
-Core Chain's methodology for integrating Bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify), a Bitcoin-native cryptographic feature that specifies a condition under which the transaction output cannot be spent until a particular point in time has passed.
+With the non-custodial bitcoin staking, Core's protocol incorporates bitcoin holders into its consensus mechanism, Satoshi Plus.
+Core's methodology for integrating Bitcoin staking centers on [CLTV timelock](https://en.bitcoin.it/wiki/Timelock#CheckLockTimeVerify), a Bitcoin-native cryptographic feature that specifies a condition under which the transaction output cannot be spent until a particular point in time has passed.
 For more details on how Non-Custodial Bitcoin Staking works, refer [here](https://docs.google.com/document/d/1DfhLwMfANGYhcJe4UiyRJxpw1FvFX6k-QQK4cMYYOls/edit?tab=t.0#heading=h.1i3v4ioboaxe).

 ### 3\.
 What are the advantages of Non-Custodial Bitcoin Staking?